eskiyeni/Saldiri-makrosu/README.md

-# Sald-r-makrosu
+TR:

-Bu program belli miktarda istediğiniz mesajı atar.
+Bu program girdiğiniz mesajı otomatik olarak atar.
+UYARI: Program yüzünden yaşanabilecek hiçbir durumu kabullenmiyorum!

+ENG:

+This program automatically discards the message you enter.
+WARNING: I do not accept any situation that may occur because of the program!